 - George Burnet (BSChE’48, MSChE’49, PhDChE’51), is an Anson Marston Distinguished professor emeritus, former Iowa State department head, and former national president of the American Society of Engineering Education

-Iowa State Chemical Engineering Recruits from All Over
+Iowa State Chemical Engineering Recruits Come From Locations Worldwide

 Iowa State chemical engineering graduate programs have attracted students from more than 100 universities throughout the United States and around the world.
 Many have recognized the leading chemical engineering research and land-grant philosophy Iowa State breeds.
 These ideals encourage practical approaches to chemical engineering problems and the sharing of knowledge among other U.S. states and countries around the world.
 In fact, Iowa State University was one of the first institutions founded on these ideals.

 States and countries